 Photograph the Accident

-If you are not medically transported to the hospital, remain at the scene and photograph the following:
+If you are not transported to the hospital, remain at the scene and take photographs of:

 - The scene as a whole;